John Hall: Irish Photographer

-John Hall is a photographer from County Cork, he has been taking photos of the Irish landscape for over 30 years.
-John mainly takes pictures of the Irish south and west coasts but enjoys shooting anywhere in Ireland.
+John Hall is a photographer from County Cork.
+He has been taking photos of the Irish landscape for over 30 years.
+John mainly takes pictures of the Irish south and west coasts but enjoys shooting all over Ireland.

 I bought a basic camera (secondhand) in 1984, took it on holidays a few weeks later & was hooked.
 Thirty years later, the passion is as strong as ever!

 Since going digital a number of years ago I use Canon equipment - two 5D bodies, lenses from 16mm to 300mm & an array of Neutral Density filters to balance sky and foreground.

 What are the ingredients for success within landscape photography?

 Lots of patience, a good eye for composition and an understanding of weather conditions and its impact on light...